marwahaha/MARVL/README.md

 # Instructions
 ## Gene Level Analysis

-1. __Data Table__: Exploring the abudance for interested genes across different RNAi-mutants.
+1. __Data Table__: Exploring the abundance for interested genes across different RNAi-mutants.
 The abundance is indicated as Log2-TPM (transcripts per million reads).
 2. __Scatter Plot__: Abundance of interested genes in the two wild-type replicates.
 The abundance is normalized as above.
 3. __Heatmap__: An interactive heatmap for interested genes.
 The abundance is indicated as above.
 4. __Gene <-> miRNA__: An interactive scatterplot of miRNAs with strong correlation to the interested genes.
 To see the detailed information of Gene <-> miRNA, select the dots, and the corresponding information will be displayed below, including the abundance of genes (Log2-TPM) and miRNAs (Log2-normalized by RLE [1] using the median of snRNAs, snoRNAs and tRNAs).
 The correlation is indicated as spearman correlation, with only those p-value < 0.05 and abs(spearman r) > 0.70.
 Negative values indicate negative correlation between miRNA and Gene, and vice versa.